jfhbrook/susitna/README.md

 ### Up Next

 - Investigate [Node.js inspector](https://nodejs.org/en/learn/getting-started/debugging)
-- Allow long if with then instrs on first line
-  - We currently commit to parsing a short "if" when there are instructions
-  - We should fall back to a long if when no "endif" is found
 - Escaped newlines
 - Arrays
   - Including array literals - BASIC assigns each index one at a time, or